xl0418/Phydon/README.md

 - `regression_mode`: Specifies the regression model to be used for estimating growth rates.
-Options are: “arithmetic_mean”: Averages the growth rate estimates using an arithmetic mean. “geometric_mean”: Uses the geometric mean for growth rate estimation (recommended for skewed data).
+Options are: “arithmetic_mean”: Averages the growth rate estimates using an arithmetic mean with a continuous P value (see ). “geometric_mean”: Uses the geometric mean for growth rate estimation (recommended for skewed data).
+  “arithmetic_mean_binaryP”: Averages the growth rate estimates using an arithmetic mean with a binary P value. “geometric_mean_binaryP”: Uses the geometric mean for growth rate estimation with a binary P value.
   The default is “geometric_mean”.

 - `gRodon_mode`: The mode of gRodon predictions for genome-based growth rate estimates.
 Options are: “full”: For full genome data (i.e.,